-§ Assume strictly and only from the Michelson - Morley Experiment ( 1887 ) - that is, we know nothing more than that which is obtained from this famous experiment and its ad-hoc solution:
+§ Assume strictly and only from the Michelson - Morley Experiment ( 1887 ) - that is, we know nothing more than that which is obtained from this famous experiment and its ad - hoc solution:

 1).

-"Lorentz Length Contraction" of l' in frame S' moving away from stationary frame S as measured in S.
+"Lorentz Length Contraction" of in frame

 2).